newlandsvalley/tunebank-node/README.md

 ## Migration from Musicrest

 The migration package handles migration from Musicrest.
 Musicrest exports users, comments and tunes as rows of JSON in a proprietary format.
 The migration package then loads this data into a staging or production server.
-To use this, first bundle the migration package - `npm run bundle-migration` which produces a runnable javascript file - `migrate.js` and copy this to the home directory of your production server and make itn an executable.
+To use this, first bundle the migration package - `npm run bundle-migration` which produces a runnable javascript file - `migrate.js` and copy this to the home directory of your production server and make it an executable.

 Migration assumes the same subdirectory - `conf` that the server relies on.
 It also requires a directory named `migration` where the files exported from Musicrest live.